Seán Batty: Early life

 Born in Paisley, he attended Castlehead High School and studied meteorology at the University of Reading.
 His interest in meteorology began when he was only seven years old, after receiving a BBC weather kit for his birthday.
 Batty became the weather forecaster for the school newspaper as well as the regional newspaper, the Paisley Daily Express, for a few months during the summer of 1996.

 Career

 Batty joined the Met Office as a weather observer at the School of Army Aviation at Middle Wallop airbase near Andover, Hampshire.
 He later worked with the ITV Weather team preparing TV weather graphics and maps for S4C, UTV and ITV.

 In 2004, he joined the BBC as a broadcast assistant.
 Seán has been working in Scotland for STV Weather since August 2007.

 Batty was nominated for the BAFTA Scotland Lloyds TSB Scotland Award for Most Popular Scottish Presenter in November 2008, losing out to Lorraine Kelly.

+Seán has appeared as a guest and presenter of various STV Hogmanay specials since 2017.